the-living/draw-bot/FIRMWARE/README.md

 - Download the program [XLoader](http://russemotto.com/xloader/), and follow the instructions to load the `.hex` file to the connected Arduino.

 ### UPDATING THE SETTINGS
-A newly flashed Arduino running GRBL will need its settings updated to work correctly with the portrait bot.
+A newly flashed Arduino running GRBL will need its settings updated to work correctly with the draw-bot.
 You can use the `Serial Monitor` in the Arduino IDE (found under `Tools>Serial Monitor`) to send messages to GRBL.

 Make sure the return character pull-down menu is set to `Newline` and the baudrate to `115200 baud`.
 You should see the message `Grbl 1.1f ['$' for help]` indicating a successfull connection to GRBL.